jantrienes/ecir2019-qac/README.md

 > J. Trienes and K. Balog. **Identifying Unclear Questions in Community Question Answering Websites**.
 In proceedings of the 41st European conference on Advances in Information Retrieval (ECIR '19), pages 276--289, 2019.
 [DOI:10.1007/978-3-030-15712-8_18](http://doi.org/10.1007/978-3-030-15712-8_18)

-These resources allow to reproduce the results presented in [the paper](https://arxiv.org/abs/1901.06168).

 **You can get the authors' version of the paper from this link: [paper](https://arxiv.org/abs/1901.06168)**